What this app does

 - Feather — Gaussian blur on the scratch mask before threshold.
 Under outline output, this smooths the final polygon boundary (rounder corners).
 Note: it's not a true partial-α feather — the outline is still binary.
 For soft-edge selections, feather the outline's fill after commit using the Edges tab.

 Guard rails: clicking on a fully-transparent pixel is a no-op (the Wand toasts "Click on a visible pixel"); a hidden or locked active layer blocks the Wand entirely.
 Tool-switch discards an uncommitted preview silently.
+Holding Space to pan while dragging a selection now pauses the drag and resumes when you let go — it no longer cancels your selection.

 🍪 Cookie Cutter